thejerf/streamtools/README.md

 Changelog
 =========

+* v0.0.4:
+  * Boundary code converted into a state machine and should be correct now.
 * v0.0.3:
   * Add io.Closer support to the BoundaryAtomicString.
 Start thinking about how to handle the variety of types that may be involved.